Skip to main content

 Housing for older people

-Modern independent living/sshemes offer self contained accommodation, generaly for people over the age of 55 or 60.
+Modern independent living schemes offer self contained accommodation, generally for people over the age of 55 or 60.
 Most residents lead full and active lives but welcome the additional security offered by this type of housing.
-Several landlords offering homes through the Bedfordshire Homefinder scheme can offer this type of housing.
+Several landlords offering homes through Bedfordshire Homefinder can offer this type of housing.

 Is an independent living scheme right for me?

 Some older people find it expensive and difficult to maintain a family home and choose to move to a smaller more manageable home.
-And as people get older, mobility needs can change – independent living schemes can offer step-free access and adaptations such as walk-in showers.
+As people get older, mobility needs can change – independent living schemes can offer step-free access and adaptations such as walk-in showers.

 What types of accommodation are available for older people?